 Frontiers reaches 6.4 on Journal Impact Factors

-One of the first social-sciences journals of the “Frontiers in” series, Frontiers in Communication will foster cross-disciplinary work as well as fairness, transparency, and objectivity in the review process.
+This new journal launched in May 2016 is one of the first social-sciences journals of the “Frontiers in” series.
+Frontiers in Communication will foster cross-disciplinary work as well as fairness, transparency, and objectivity in the review process.
 Further specialty sections will be added as the journal continues to develop, some of which are already under discussion and include:

 - Communication and Technology;